 One of these ways is a well-known sports drink called Body Armor, which many argue can be incredibly beneficial for breastfeeding moms.

 There is no scientific data available to prove that Body Armor is able to increase breastmilk, but many moms swear by it.
+Also, If you were wondering if you can drink Body Armor while pregnant, the answer is yes (in moderation of course)!

 This leads to the question of how and why the drink is able to do so, which is what we are going to be looking at today!